 Appropriate training

-• The most advisable thing is that never go running in the mountains alone, first because it is more fun to share your hobby and second because it is much safer to be with someone in the event of any setback that may occur.
+• It's highly advisable to never go mountain running alone – first because it's more fun to share the passion, and second because it's much safer to have company in case of any mishaps.

 Always run accompanied

-• For long workouts of more than an hour and a half carry an energy gel and a small backpack with water and salts minerals.
+• For long training sessions over an hour and a half, bring an energy gel and a small backpack with water and mineral salts.